alecpwills/sebshare/04/README.md

 - H + N2O -> HON2
 - OH + CL -> CLHO

-- `04_bhval.png` contains the predicted validation barrier heights using both xcdiff and the last model generated in training
 - `04_valloss_last.png` contains plots showing the evaluated network's predicted AE and total energies, compared to reference (literature or CCSD(T)) and XCDiff.
 The last generated model's evaluation here is plotted.
 - `04_valloss_epochs.png` contains plots showing the evaluated AE and total energies as the epochs increase.
 - `04_valloss_rho.png` contains a plot showing the validation dataset index vs. the density loss for each model.